Article • July 1, 2019

 How can Metacognition impact learning?

 Of course, metacognition is important for more than just learning.
-It is a critical part to helping us think critically about the world, solve problems, and push ourselves to get better at what we do.
+It’s a vital part to helping us think critically about the world, solve problems, and push ourselves to get better at what we do.
 In a learning program, the lack of metacognition can mean our participants are just going through the motions, perhaps even just memorizing facts and information to do just enough to “pass” the class.

 Let’s consider an example from a recent Trainer Transformation program we ran with a client.
 This is a comprehensive three-month program that helps new and tenured trainers improve their strategic partnering across the organization through a series of live and virtual workshops and self-directed learning.